harshn08/CDPMultinodeDocker/README.md

 	   The set of instructions work on both Mac OS and Windows.
 	3> $docker run -it fedora /bin/bash, you will see docker id as example below.
 	      ...@077d2b4577cfb/mn-script#] exit;
-	    Make a note the ID  "77d2b4577cfb" .
+	    Make a note the ID  "77d2b4577cfb" , exit from docker.
 Use this id to run the next command.
 	4> execute $docker commit 77d2b4577cfb  myfedora (Use the ID from command above) 5>Mounting your local Mac drive  /Users/<dir> to Docker /home/<dir>